-Understanding not only what plants are safe, but knowing their medicinal elements can be the difference between life and death.
-Plants have amazing healing powers and can treat common ailments such as cough, fever, headache, lack of sleep, bites and sores…the list goes on!
-Check out our article on Mother Nature’s Best Home Remedies.
+Understanding what plants are safe and knowing their medicinal benefits can be the difference between life and death.
+Plants have amazing healing powers and can treat common ailments such as a cough, fever, headache, lack of sleep, bites, and sores…the list goes on!

 6. Metal Working